KyleKing/calcipy/docs/README.md

 Subcommands:

-  pack.check-licenses   Check licenses for compatibility with `licensecheck`. pack.install-extras   Run poetry install with all extras. pack.lock             Ensure poetry.lock is  up-to-date. pack.publish          Build the distributed format(s) and publish.
+  pack.bump-tag                  Experiment with bumping the git tag using `griffe` (experimental). pack.check-licenses            Check licenses for compatibility with `licensecheck`. pack.install-extras            Run poetry install with all extras. pack.lock                      Ensure poetry.lock is  up-to-date. pack.publish                   Build the distributed format(s) and publish. pack.sync-pyproject-versions   Experiment with setting the pyproject.toml dependencies to the version from poetry.lock (experimental).

 > calcipy-tags

 Subcommands:

   tags.collect-code-tags (tags)   Create a `CODE_TAG_SUMMARY.md` with a table for TODO- and FIXME-style code comments.

 > calcipy-types

 Subcommands:

-  types.basedpyright   Run basedpyright.
   types.mypy      Run mypy.
-  types.pyright   Run pyright.
+  types.pyright   Run pyright using the config in `pyproject.toml`.
 ```

 ### Calcipy Pre-Commit